genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 You can import studies, samples, and any data in the tabular format:

-- *Study*: the context of an experiment, such as the aim and statistical design.
+- **Study**: the context of an experiment, such as the aim and statistical design.
-- *Sample*: the biological attributes of a sample, such as tissue, disease, and treatment.
+- **Sample**: the biological attributes of a sample, such as tissue, disease, and treatment.
-- *Data*: Includes transcriptomics, proteomics, gene variant, flow cytometry data, and more.
+- **Data**: Includes transcriptomics, proteomics, gene variant, flow cytometry data, and more.
 You can import the metadata (e.g. genome version, normalization method, and the locations of raw/processed data in your storage) together with the processed data (e.g. expression counts, genotypes).
+- **Cross-reference mapping**: a list of transcript and gene ids and how they map to each other.
+- **Libraries metadata**: metadata describing sequencing libraries or other indexable data types, including information like library type, protocol, and platform.
+- **Preparations metadata**: metadata describing how samples were prepared prior to data generation, applicable to proteomics, transcriptomics, and other data types.
+- **Attached Files**: Supplement your study by attaching related research materials like PDF, XLSX, DOCX, PPTX files, images, and more.
+Please note, contents of these attached files won't be indexed or made searchable.

 Once imported, studies, samples, and data metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only queryable via APIs.

-You can optionally also import:

-- *Cross-reference mapping*: a list of transcript and gene ids and how they map to each other.
-- *Libraries metadata*: metadata about sample library preparation for transcriptomics data.
-- *Preparations metadata*: metadata about sample preparation for proteomics data.
-- *Files*: Supplement your study by attaching related research materials like PDF, XLSX, DOCX, PPTX files, images, and more.
-Please note, contents of these attached files won't be indexed or made searchable.

 ## Can I capture the relationships between studies, samples, and data?

 Importing data has two stages.
 First, you import studies, samples, and data separately.
-Then, you link them
-together: a study can be linked to multiple samples and a sample can be linked to multi-omics or other types of data.
+Then, you link them together: a study can be linked to multiple samples, and a sample can be linked to multi-omics or other types of data.
 The **Sample Source ID** is used as the default linking key.
 You can choose another attribute from the template for linking data to samples.
-The data model and how it looks in the User Interface is shown below:
+The data model and how it looks in the User Interface is shown below.

+In addition to core data types, **libraries** and **preparations** require special handling.
+Unlike omics data, they cannot be linked using arbitrary attributes — they must include their own unique ID that corresponds to the **Sample Source ID**.

+The correct order of linking follows the system logic and available endpoints:

+- **Samples** are linked to a **study**
+- **Libraries** and **preparations** are linked to **samples**
+- **Omics data** (e.g. transcriptomics, proteomics) are linked to **samples**, or to **libraries/preparations** depending on the data type
+- **Attached files** are linked directly to a **study**

 ![image](doc-odm-user-guide/images/data-model+metainfo-editor.png)
 ## Data Loading via APIs